New Zealand Visitor Visas

 Do I need a visa to visit New Zealand?

 New Zealand has agreements with a number of countries, called 'visa waivers'.
+Certain groups of travelers, such as Australian permanent residents and citizens of specific visa-waiver countries, do not need a visa to travel to New Zealand for short stays.
+These visa-waiver visitors include citizens from countries like the United States, the United Kingdom, Canada, Japan, and many European countries.
 If you are entering from one of these countries, you may be granted a visitor visa and entry permission as you arrive in New Zealand, allowing you to visit for up to 3 months (6 months for British citizens).
 You may also study for up to 3 months.
 You will still need to apply for a NZ Electronic Travel Authority (NZeTA).

 People who are not from a ‘visa waiver country’ need to apply for a visa to be able to travel to New Zealand.
 To obtain a New Zealand Visitor Visa you must provide Immigration New Zealand with certain information relating to your character and your stay in New Zealand.